chrisbetze/Apache-Spark-Project/README.md

 2. [Dataframe API / Spark SQL](https://spark.apache.org/docs/2.4.4/sql-programming-guide.html)

 ## Dataset preview
 We use a dataset with movies, which comes from a subset of the *[Full MovieLens Dataset](https://grouplens.org/datasets/movielens/latest/)*.
 This subset contains three text files in CSV format.
-The *movie_genres.csv*, *movies.csv* and *ratings.csv*.

 | File  | Description |
 | ------------- | ------------- |